Filk/Arduino-Lessons/README.md

 # Arduino-Sketches

-This repository contains Arduino sketches I use to teach Arduino
+This repository contains Arduino sketches and all the materials (e.g.) I use to teach Arduino and basic electronics.